Egyptians enthused by vote after abuses of past

 Some brought their children.
 Others clutched briefcases on their way to work.
 Around them banners fluttered for parties banned under Mubarak, who was swept away by a popular uprising in February after 30 years of one-man rule.

-They chatted about the new choices before them, revelling in the novelty of an election where the outcome was not a foregone conclusion before the first ballot was cast.
+They chatted about the new choices before them, reveling in the novelty of an election where the outcome was not a foregone conclusion before the first ballot was cast.

 Nearby, posters were plastered on walls and banners hung from lamp posts urging voters to pick candidates of the ultra-conservative Islamist Al-Nour, the party of the influential Muslim Brotherhood or the centrist Islamist Wasat party.